-"The objective of this chapter is to learn about different kind of improper integral.
-To learn the meaning of convergence and divergence of improper integrals.
-Learn the theory to develop different tests and techniques to find convergence or divergence of improper integrals"
+The objective of this chapter is to

+- learn about different kinds of improper integrals. - learn the meaning of convergence and divergence of improper integrals. - learn the theory to develop different tests and techniques to find convergence or divergence of improper integrals.

-We discussed Riemann-Stieltjes's integrals of the form $\int_a^b f \, d\alpha$ under the restrictions that both f and $\alpha$ are defined and bounded on a finite interval [a,b].
+We discussed Riemann's integrals of the form $\int{a}^{b} f(x) dx$ under the restrictions that both f is defined and bounded on a finite interval [a,b].
 To extend the concept, we shall relax some condition on definite integral like f on finite interval or boundedness of f on finite interval.

 First of all we recall few things about symbol $+\infty$ (or $\infty$ ) and $-\infty$ .
 These symbols don't behave like usual real numbers.
-Historically, with these concepts, mathematicians were never very comfortable and these were some sources of much confusion and debate.
+Historically, with these concepts, mathematicians were never very comfortable, and these were some sources of much confusion and debate.
 Indeed, the concepts of infinite sets and infinity took nearly a century for a definite implication.
 To get the idea of infinity one can read the articles at following URLs: